Albert Evans-Jones: Drama

 Apart from being an important figure in Welsh poetic circles Cynan was also influential in the field of Welsh drama.
 He wrote two full-length plays: Hywel Harris won the premier Eisteddfod prize for drama in 1931.
 He was commissioned to write an exemplary play for the National Eisteddfod in 1957 – his offering Absolom Fy Mab was accepted to great critical acclaim in Welsh dramatic circles as were his translations of English Language plays John Masefield's Good Friday and Norman Nicholson's The Old Man of the Mountain.

 In 1931 he was appointed Reader of Welsh plays on behalf of the Lord Chamberlain, a post which he held till the abolition of censorship in 1968.
-He was seen as a liberal censor, having allowed James Kitchener Davies' drama Cwm Glo, a play full of "filth and depravation" to be performed after it won the drama prize in the 1934 Eisteddfod.
+He was seen as a liberal censor, having allowed James Kitchener Davies' controversial drama Cwm Glo to be performed after it won the drama prize in the 1934 Eisteddfod.

 Cynan made regular appearances on Welsh language radio and TV programmes, and he was the subject of the first Colour TV programme broadcast in the Welsh Language Llanc o Lŷn.

 National Eisteddfod

 Cynan is best known for his huge influence in the modernisation of the National Eisteddfod.
-He was Archdruid twice, the only person to have been elected to the position for a second term.
+He was Archdruid twice.
+He was the only person to have been elected to the position for a second term.
 His two terms were from 1950 till 1954 and from 1963 till 1966.
 He was the Recorder of the Gorsedd of Bards in 1935, and joint-secretary of the National Eisteddfod Council in 1937.

 He was the First Archdruid to accept that the Gorsedd was an 18th-century invention by Iolo Morganwg and that it had no links to Welsh mythology or to the ancient Druids, thus healing rifts between the academic and ecclesiastical establishments and the Eisteddfod movement.

 Cynan is also responsible for designing the modern ceremonies of the Crowning and the Chairing of the Bard in the Eisteddfod as they are now performed, by creating ceremonies which, he thought, better reflected the Christian beliefs of the Welsh people.